 Disclaimer: I received this book at no cost to facilitate my review.
 All opinions are my own as a positive review was not guaranteed.

 I love The Critical Thinking Company.
-I love what they do; challenging our kids to think through situations critically, to evaluate all sides and choose with deliberately and consciously.
+I love what they do; challenging our kids to think through situations critically, to evaluate all sides and choose deliberately and consciously.
 It’s a skill missing from far too many people today, kids are conditioned to do what they are told until they are told to stop doing it.
 That’s pretty scary considering that these kids will be the ones leading the world in thirty years.
 The Critical Thinking Company is here to combat that lack of education.

 Building Thinking Skills is a workbook series of question and answer puzzles designed to improve academic performance.
 I was given the opportunity to review a workbook and decided to pick the preschool book, Beginning, because I don’t review a lot of preschool materials.